-Lopez helps Bulls end losing streak, beat Bulls 116-101
+Lopez helps Bulls end losing streak, beat Suns 116-101

+PHOENIX (AP) — Robin Lopez used his veteran guile to gain an advantage over the Phoenix Suns’ young big men, and had major success at the expense of his former team.

-PHOENIX (AP) — Robin Lopez scored 24 points to help the Chicago Bulls beat the Phoenix Suns 116-101 on Monday night, snapping a five-game losing streak.
+Lopez scored 24 points on 11-for-14 shooting to help the Chicago Bulls beat the Phoenix Suns 116-101 on Monday night, snapping a five-game losing streak.

+“My teammates, they were putting me in really advantageous positions,” Lopez said.
+“It’s always great seeing familiar faces here.
+I was here for four years, and there are a lot of people I’m still close to.”

 Zach LaVine had 17 points, eight rebounds and seven assists, and Lauri Markkanen added 17 points and nine boards for Chicago.
-Lopez shot 11 for 14 from the field as the Bulls were 52 percent (46 for 89).
+The Bulls shot 52 percent (46 for 89) from the field.

 Deandre Ayton had 25 points and 12 rebounds, and Devin Booker also scored 25 for Phoenix, which has lost three of four after a 5-2 stretch.